-Fuel costs constitute a significant portion of our total operating expenses, representing approximately 27.4% of operating expenses in 2017, 27.2% in 2016 and 30.4% in 2015.
+Fuel costs constitute a significant portion of our total operating expenses, representing approximately 30.2% of operating expenses in 2017 and 27.1% in 2016.
 Jet fuel costs have been subject to wide fluctuations as a result of increases in demand, sudden disruptions in and other concerns about global supply, as well as market speculation.
-Fuel prices reached record levels during the middle of 2008, decreased substantially in 2009, and have fluctuated up and down since 2009.
 Both the cost and availability of fuel are subject to many economic, political, weather, environmental and other factors and events occurring throughout the world that we can neither control nor accurately predict, including international political and economic circumstances such as the political instability in major oil-exporting countries in Latin America, Africa and Asia.
-Any future fuel supply shortage (for example, as a result of production curtailments by the Organization of the Petroleum Exporting Countries, or "OPEC," a disruption of oil imports, supply disruptions resulting from severe weather or natural disasters, the continued unrest in the Middle East or otherwise could result in higher fuel prices or further reductions in scheduled airline services).
+Any future fuel supply shortage (for example, as a result of production curtailments by the Organization of the Petroleum Exporting Countries, or "OPEC", a disruption of oil imports, supply disruptions resulting from severe weather or natural disasters, the continued unrest in the Middle East or otherwise could result in higher fuel prices or further reductions in scheduled airline services).
 We cannot ensure that we would be able to offset any increases in the price of fuel by increasing our fares.